 Many of the Italians had earlier worked on the railroad and stayed in the area to work in the mines.
 One of the largest foreign groups, they kept to themselves, lived in a separate community south of Henson Creek called “Little Rome,” and published their own newspaper, La Verita.
 The Italian workers were members of the Western Federation of Miners (WFM) and promoted unionization of the mine.

 However, the Auric Mining Company had little patience for the collective demands of their workers, probably because they had dealt with the WFM a few years earlier in Leadville.
-In response for demands for unionization, Samual Nicholson, one of the men who ran the Auric Mining Company, declared that all single men working at the Ute-Ulay and Hidden Treasure Mines must live in company boarding houses.
+In response to demands for unionization, Samual Nicholson, one of the men who ran the Auric Mining Company, declared that all single men working at the Ute-Ulay and Hidden Treasure Mines must live in company boarding houses.
 During these busy mining years, the town of Henson had become rather lawless and shootings were common.
 Nicholson blamed most of this on the single men and generally perceived that WFM members had a reputation for lawlessness.

 There had been tension at the mines for weeks, but this declaration immediately provoked the ire of the union members.
 For many of the single men, the forced move meant higher rents, deplorable living conditions, and longer commuting distances.